 It was however clear that Wilks would not be able to resist the V12-power for much longer.
 On lap 12, Sabre pulled alongside out of Leeukop.
 Brave Richard made a vain attempt to defend the inside line.
 But the Union Jacked Matra simply responded by demonstrating the true might of its engine, blasting past on the outside line.

-The race did not have much of rest in store for Wilks, as now Plaçais was addressing him some particular attention.
+The race did not have much of a rest in store for Wilks, as now Plaçais was addressing him some particular attention.

 The real action at this stage was however further down the field.
 Fredriksson was fighting his way back up the field and, having already dispensed with a series of cars, was now running eight.
 With an eye out for the seventh position of Ray Riddall.
 The Brit was defending his spot with the determination of a lion.
 Both cars at some point rounding Crowthorne, Barbecue Bend and Jukskei Sweep side-by-side.
 The Cosworth in the back of Jacob’s March seemed no match for Riddall’s BRM 12-cylinder machine on the straight.
 But made up with sheer handling brio in the twisty section.